jwelrynewone/docs/nibiru-book/tutorials/node-reset.md

 ## Recreate the validator

-Follow the same steps from [Joining Testnet](../nodes-and-validators/joining-testnet/README.md) again.
+Follow the same steps from ["Validating on Testnet"](./validators.md) again.